MarkHerndon/markherndon.github.io/_pages/about.md

 Experience & Projects
 ======

 I am currently have an Independent Reproducibility Project that focuses on an analysis on experimental data design and data distribution methods.
-I also have data analysis and visualization projects on global emissions and World IQ and the external factors that effect them, along with Data Science problem sets I have done throughout the academic year in R.
+I also have data analysis and visualization projects on global emissions and World IQ and the external factors that effect them, along with other Data Science projects I have done throughout the academic year in R and Python.

 Skills & Data Stack